andres-erbsen/dename-writeup/dename.md

 infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
-For this reason, security-critical applications try to work around the need for a directory service; for example, `ssh`, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
+For this reason, security-critical applications try to work around the need for a directory service; for example, OpenSSH, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
 This approach is tedious and prone to human error, especially if the users are not online at the